 As a limited life foundation, our grantmaking has been shaped, and continues to be shaped, by our Founding Chairman Chuck Feeney’s approach to philanthropy, characterised by personal engagement, modesty, pragmatism, good-value investments and his belief in Giving While Living.

 In keeping with the founder’s Giving While Living philosophy, we believe in making large investments to capitalise on significant opportunities to solve urgent problems now, so they are less likely to become larger, more entrenched and more expensive challenges later.
 In so doing, we also seek to encourage others of significant wealth to engage in major philanthropic pursuits in their lifetime.
 We will become the largest foundation in history to conclude our grantmaking in our donor’s lifetime.
-We will complete active grantmaking by 2016 and distribute our entire endowment and close our doors by 2020.
+We will complete active grantmaking by 2016 and distribute our entire endowment and close our doors shortly thereafter.

 The quality of our lives is inextricably linked to our health.